Yuhribrp/nvim_configs/README.md

 I configured it using `lazy.nvim` by folke as plugin manager and `init.lua` as the cornerstone of my Neovim configuration, allowing you to specify settings, key mappings, and plugins.

-I designed this configuration for use in my development ecosystem, which consists of `WSL2` and `ZSH`
+I designed this configuration for use in my development ecosystem, which consists of `Arch Linux` and `ZSH` But also is working fine with `Wsl2` and `Ubuntu`

 This repository contains all the configurations and settings I use daily to enhance my development workflow.